hungple/GLVN-database/teacher-README.md

 <img width="588" alt="image" src="https://github.com/hungple/GLVN-database/assets/25112201/7520c410-6e03-41da-8e30-f45a9d8a8c11">

-### II.
-Directory overview
+## II.
+Directory Overview
 In this section, GL1A is used as your class.

 #### GL1A-Report-Cards:
 A directory to hold report cards.
-When you generate and email resport cards, the report cards will be generated in this folder.
+When you generate and email report cards, the report cards will be generated in this folder.
 You don't need to save report cards if you send report cards to the parents.
 In case you need to save the report cards, please save them in your own Google drive or somewhere.
 The old report cards will be deleted after the school year ends.

 #### GL1A:
 A spreadsheet to hold your student information.

-### III.
-Spreadshet overview
+## III.
+Class Spreadsheet Overview

 #### contacts:
 Contains contact information for your students.
 This sheet is read only.
 If you want to change anything, please contact your school administrators.